-INTERVIEW INSTRUCTIONS FOR CLIENTS
+ASYLUM INTERVIEW INSTRUCTIONS FOR CLIENTS

-You have been invited to an interview by the Finnish Immigration Service.
-Please read these instructions carefully: they contain information about your rights and obligations during the interview.
+You have been invited to an asylum interview by the Finnish Immigration Service.
+Carefully read these instructions on your rights and obligations during the interview.
 If you have any questions about these instructions, you can ask them at the start of your interview from an employee of the Finnish Immigration Service.